-About this Manual
+About This Manual

-The purpose of this manual is to serve as a guide to describe the normal operation, safety, care and maintenance of your recreation vehicle (RV).
-Information in this manual is subject to change without notice and represents information relevant at the time this version was published.
-The photographs, drawings, components and systems described in this manual may not represent what is actually in your RV due to ongoing upgrades and improvements.
+The purpose of this manual is to serve as guide to normal operation, safety, care, and maintenance of your recreation vehicle (RV).
+The information in this manual is accurate at the time of publication but is subject to change without notice.
+Photographs, drawings, components, and systems described may not represent what is actually in your RV due to ongoing upgrades and improvements.

 There is nothing in this manual that creates any warranty, express or implied.
-The Information in this manual is not meant in any way to supplement, modify or alter the terms and conditions of your Limited Base and Structural Warranties or any component manufacturer warranties.
+Information in this manual is not meant in any way to supplement, modify, or alter the terms and conditions of your Limited Base and Structural Warranties, or any component manufacturer warranties.

 Procedures outlined in this guide are typical for normal operating conditions.
-You are responsible for the safe operation and use of your RV, and we have tried to include as much information as possible to assist you.
-There are occasional tips to help you enjoy the recreational lifestyle, however this guide is not intended to teach you how to camp, or where.
-There are numerous publications that can tell you everything you want to know about RV-ing.
-If you ever have any questions, concerns or require assistance regarding any aspect of your recreational vehicle, please contact your selling dealer or Grand Design RV.
+You are responsible for the safe operation and use of your RV, and we have tried to include information to assist you.
+There are occasional tips to help you enjoy the recreational lifestyle; however, this guide is not intended to teach you how, or where, to camp.

+If you have any questions, concerns, or require assistance regarding any aspect of your RV, please contact your dealer or Grand Design RV.

-Contact information:
+Contact Information: